tldr-pages/tldr/pages/common/scrcpy.md

 # scrcpy

-> Display and control your Android device on a desktop .
+> Display and control your Android device on a desktop.
 > More information: <https://github.com/Genymobile/scrcpy>.

 - Display/mirror your device: